HolgerDoerner/TermTools/pager/README.md

     END            = jump to end of the input
     ESC, CTRL+C    = exit

 If a filename is given, it will be read.
-Otherwise TIM trys to read from 'stdin'.
+Otherwise pager.exe trys to read from 'stdin'.